 How can I watch Small Axe at the BFI London Film Festival?

-One of the films in anthology series Small Axe – titled ‘Mangrove’ – will also open the BFI London Film Festival on Wednesday7th October 2020.
+The first film in the anthology series Small Axe – titled ‘Mangrove’ – opened the BFI London Film Festival on Wednesday 7th October 2020.

 In the film, Letitia Wright (of Black Panther fame) plays one of the ‘Mangrove Nine’, a group of Black protesters in the 1970s, whose arrest and resulting court battle sparked judicial recognition regarding the Metropolitan Police’s racism.